 As the days get shorter the holidays start coming thick and fast - Halloween turns into Thanksgiving and all of a sudden it’s Christmas.
 So it’s time to start thinking about shopping, present purchasing and maybe just a little bit of good old fashioned indulgence

 But the world of retail has changed a lot.
-Black Friday isn’t cancelled, but it’s definitely going to be taking on a new look this year, and maybe even a lesser role.
-Let’s catch up with what’s new about Black Friday, Cyber Monday and holiday deals in 2020.
+Black Friday isn’t canceled, but it’s definitely going to be taking on a new look this year, and maybe even a lesser role.
+Let’s catch up with what’s new about Black Friday, Cyber Monday and holiday deals in 2021.

 When Is Black Friday?

-This year, Black Friday is scheduled for the 27th November 2020.
-Cyber Monday will follow on the 30th of November.
+This year, Black Friday is scheduled for the 26th of November 2021.
+Cyber Monday will follow on the 29th of November.
 Get these dates in your calendar!